 - Sinks – sanitize and scrub your sink to make it look like new again.
 Afterwards, soak brushes, cloths, and sponges in water with added disinfectant.

-- Cabinets – grease and grime eventually build up on the surface of kitchen cabinets over time.
-Empty the content of your cupboards and drawers before dusting and washing them both inside and out.
+- Cabinets – grease and grime will build up on the surface of kitchen cabinets over time.
+Empty the content of your cupboards and drawers before dusting and washing them, both inside and out.